Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Related work

 The concept of Mixture-of-Experts models in machine learning dates back to the works of \citet{jacobs1991adaptive, jordan1994hierarchical}.
 Most recent versions were inspired by \citet{shazeer2017outrageously}, who achieved state-of-the-art language modeling and translation results with the largest model at that time.
 Combined with the Transformer model, MoE models grew in popularity \cite{lepikhin2020gshard,fedus2021switch}.
 Beyond natural language processing, MoE models showed a large success in computer vision \cite{puigcerver2020scalable}, speech recognition \cite{you2021speechmoe}, multi-modal learning \cite{mustafa2022multimodal}, and diffusion models \cite{feng2022ernie, balaji2022ediffi} to name a few.
 For a more detailed survey of MoE models, we refer readers to \citet{yuksel2012twenty} and \citet{fedus2022review}.

 Despite the recent successes, large MoE models require a lot of memory and the contribution (or roles) of experts is under-explored. \citet{chen2022task} showed that the contributions of experts of a pre-trained MoE model in different tasks such as MNLI, CoLA, and SQuAD are quite different.
 Moreover, they converted a large sparse MoE model pre-trained on a general task to a single-expert dense model by fine-tuning the most `professional' expert and dropping the other experts.
 It demonstrates that experts do not contribute equally to the performance and some are more important than others. \citet{zoph2202st} also studied different expert specializations such as sentinel tokens, punctuation, conjunctions and articles, and even languages.
-They concluded that experts in the encoder exhibit specialization in contrast to the decoder, but not by language.
+They concluded that experts in the encoder exhibit specialization, in contrast to the decoder, but not by language.
 According to the authors, their mechanism of token routing and load balancing prevents language specialization.

+\citet{kudugunta2021beyond} train study routing mechanisms at different levels of granularity and show that task-level experts (i.e., per language) can achieve similar performance as token-level experts.
+However, this work assumes that the model is trained this way, while our own work attempts to prune an existing token-level MoE model at inference without re-training it.

-Another related line of work on analyzing the internals of Transformer-based models shed some light on how different attention heads possess linguistically-interpretable roles \cite{voita2019analyzing, jo2020roles} and the emergence of language-specific attention heads \cite{kim2021multilingual, held2022shapley}.
-Understanding the role of attention heads helps to carefully remove the least important ones without damage to translation quality.
+There have been a number of attempts to compress existing massively multilingual NMT models \cite{costa2022no,Mohammadshahi2022WhatDC, Mohammadshahi2022SMaLL100IS}.
+However, to the best of our knowledge, none of them explicitly studied expert pruning and the emergence of language-specific experts in a large MoE model like we do.
+There has been a related line of works on pruning attention heads in transformer models \cite{Michel19, voita2019analyzing}, demonstrating linguistically-interpretable roles of attention heads \cite{voita2019analyzing, jo2020roles} and the emergence of language-specific attention heads \cite{kim2021multilingual, held2022shapley}.
+Understanding the role of attention heads helps carefully remove the least important ones without damage to translation quality.

-Closest to our work, \citet{kim2021scalable} tried to prune the experts of a machine translation MoE model by selecting most activated experts\footnote{Equivalent to our \textit{activity} pruning metric} , but did not manage to preserve performance without further fine-tuning.
+Closest to our work, \citet{kim2021scalable} tried to prune a machine translation MoE model by keeping the most activated experts,\footnote{Equivalent to our \textit{activity} pruning metric.} but did not manage to preserve performance without further fine-tuning.